 Recommended by Candiss from Lost Not Found

 One of those must-do activities is Ocean Kayaking in the Coromandel Peninsula.
-The Coromandel Peninsula is only 2 1/2 hours by car from Auckland which makes it the perfect day trip or longer stay.
+The Coromandel Peninsula is only 2 1/2 hours by car from Auckland, making it the perfect day trip or longer stay.

-I would highly suggest doing the half day tour to Cathedral Cove (Te Whanganui-A-Hei in Maori) to get a great taste of the area and ocean kayaking.
-With the tour to Cathedral Cove you will row over to the beautiful cove which is a beautiful and picturesque location.
-The cove has a bunch of beautiful rock formations around it and the famous tunnel that is in oh so many photos.
+I would highly suggest doing the half-day tour to Cathedral Cove (Te Whanganui-A-Hei in Maori) to get a great taste of the area and ocean kayaking.
+With Cathedral Cove’s tour, you will row over to the beautiful cove, a beautiful and picturesque location.
+The cove has many beautiful rock formations around it and the famous tunnel in oh so many photos.

 The stunning blue waters and the grandiose rock formations make the trip out there more than worth it.